CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - no refund of protocol fee for cancellations, e.g., in case of rolls. fee APR and roll frequency are assumed to be low, and rolls are assumed to be beneficial enough to users to be worth it. accepted as low risk economic issue.
 - loanNFT owner is pushed any collateral leftovers during foreclosure instead of pulling (so can be a contract that will not forward it to actual user, e.g., an NFT trading contract). accepted severity low: low likelihood, medium impact.
 - loans currentProviderNFT, currentEscrowNFT, and currentRolls are assumed to change infrequently, so a stale transaction in which an offer for a different contract was intended by user is expected to be unlikely: arbitrum is unlikely to keep pending stale transactions, admin is trusted not to abuse, offer is assumed to not coincide with another existing offer in case of mistake, and various slippage parameters are assumed to be sufficient to prevent malicious scenarios. accepted risk up to low severity.
-- because oracle uses 1e18 as token amount, underlying asset tokens with more than 18 decimals and/or very low prices may have low precision prices